Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: The Proposed Solution Paradigm for PECO: Data-embedded Deterministication

 \subsubsection{A proper estimation of $\bar B_{\forall,\alpha}^{\rm OS}$}

 It's generally very hard to obtain the exact number of boundary-forming data points for the optimal solution of a D-DA.
-Therefore, it's necessary to obtain a proper estimation of $\bar B_{\forall,\alpha}^{\rm OS}$ before the assertion of Theorem \ref{thm:varrho} can be used to determine the needed $z$ for a required $\rho$.
-We start discussing how to obtain a proper estimation of $\bar B_\Box^{\rm OS}$ from the following proposition. \begin{proposition} For a D-DA in (\ref{DDA}), if $f(x)$ is linear and $g(x,\xi)$ is convex on $x$, the number of boundary-forming data points of its optimal solution is not more than $n$. \end{proposition} While the proof is provided in Appendix B.4, this proposition asserts that $\bar B_\Box^{\rm OS}=n$, where $n$ is the size of $x$, for D-DAs which are convexly-constrained linear programs.
-Although this assertion cannot be directly applied to a more general case, it can provide a proper estimation.
-From the proof, we know that $n$ is in fact a very loose upper bound of $B_\Box^{\rm OS}$ for convexly constrained linear programs.
-To be specific, $n$ is an upper bound for the number of support constraints (see Definition 4 in \cite{calafiore2005uncertain}) and the number of boundary-forming data points is generally less than that of the support constraints.
-Therefore, $n$ is a valid upper bound of $B_\Box^{\rm OS}$ (including $B_{\forall,\alpha}^{\rm OS}$) for most of the general cases although it cannot guarantee for all.
+Therefore, it is necessary to obtain a proper estimate of $\bar B_{\forall,\alpha}^{\rm OS}$ before the assertion of Theorem \ref{thm:varrho} can be used to determine $z$ needed for a desired $\rho$.
+We start discussing how to obtain a proper upper bound of the number of boundary-forming data points for a specific case from the following proposition. \begin{proposition} For a special case of DeDA (\ref{DDA}), where $f(x)$ is linear and $g(x,\xi)$ is convex on $x$, the number of boundary-forming data points of its optimal solution is not more than $n$, where $n$ is the size of the vector of decision variables $x$. \end{proposition} While the proof is provided in Appendix B.5, this proposition asserts that, for DeDAs which are convexly-constrained linear programs, $\bar B_\Box^{\rm OS}=n$ is a valid upper bound of $B_\Box^{\rm OS}$.
+Although this assertion may not be directly applicable to a more general case, it can provide a proper estimation.
+Because, from the proof of Proposition \ref{pro:adpos1}, we know that $n$ is in fact a very loose upper bound of $B_\Box^{\rm OS}$ for convexly constrained linear programs.
+To be specific, ``$n \ge$ the number of support constraints $\ge$ the number of boundary-forming constraints $\ge$ the number of boundary-forming data points."
+Therefore, $n$ is a valid upper bound of $B_\Box^{\rm OS}$ (including $B_{\forall,\alpha}^{\rm OS}$) for a much wider range of cases than the convexly constrained linear programs although it cannot be guaranteed for all cases.